UniTE: A Survey and Unified Pipeline for Pre-training Spatiotemporal Trajectory Embeddings: Experiments

 \subsection{Efficiency}

 Table~\ref{table:efficiency} reports on the efficiency metrics for the comparison methods.
+Each table cell reports the one metric of each method on the two datasets, with / separating different datasets.

 The model size and embedding time are affected primarily by the complexity of the preprocessors and learnable components within a method.
 Additionally, the pre-training time depends on the specific pre-trainer used by a method.
 We observe that methods combining tokenization or map-matching preprocessors with index-fetching feature embedders tend to have larger model sizes, as each token or road segment is assigned an embedding vector.
 Methods employing Transformer-based encoders generally exhibit higher pre-training and embedding times compared to those using RNN-based encoders, due to the higher computational costs of Transformers.
 Some methods, such as t2vec and TrajectorySim, show relatively high pre-training times, primarily because their preprocessors take longer time to run.
+TrajODE also takes a long time to pre-train due to its ODE-based encoder and decoder, which is computationally expensive.
 Overall, understanding these efficiency metrics is crucial for selecting an appropriate method based on the available computational resources, the requirements of the task, and the preferred balance between accuracy and efficiency.